entando/entando-docs/vuepress/docs/next/tutorials/create/pb/publish-project-bundle.md

 ## CLI Steps
 The following steps make use of the Entando `ent prj` command and its publication system (pbs) convenience methods.
 See the [Manual Steps](#manual-steps) section below for a more detailed description of the underlying tasks.

 1. Build the project using the `ent prj` command.
 This saves you from having to build each part of the project individually.
-If you are using a project directory with just a bundle child directory (e.g. for a bundle exported from an environment or with hand-built components), then there is nothing to build and you should skip this step.
+If you are using a project directory with just a bundle child directory (e.g. a bundle exported from an environment or with hand-built components), then there is nothing to build and you should skip this step.
 ``` sh
 ent prj build
 ```